Dragon Well Tea (Longjing)

 Finally!
 World's Best Green Tea Revealed

-The Chinese White House consumes 500 kilograms of Tribute Dragon Well tea each year.
+The Chinese White House consumes 500 kilograms each year.
+We offer the same tea leaves using the same purity and grading system.

 In the old days, emperors drank tribute teas.